alexmiller63/SNAP/kennedy-letter.md

 Alexandria, VA 22314

-**Telephone:**

-703-305-2060

-**Electronic route:**
+> **Why included:** Senior official in the USDA organization responsible for federal nutrition-assistance programs, including SNAP.

-Use the appropriate USDA/FNA routing channel; no direct public individual email address has been verified.
+*Contact note: No direct public individual email has been verified.
+Electronic correspondence can be routed through USDA.*

 ---

 ## Dr. Eve Stoody

-**Title:** Deputy Administrator, Nutrition Research and Regulations
+**Deputy Administrator, Nutrition Research and Regulations**

-**Agency:** USDA Food and Nutrition Administration
+USDA Food and Nutrition Administration

-**Reason for inclusion:**

-Her division is responsible for SNAP Policy and Regulations and is therefore directly relevant to the federal rule at issue in this case.

-**Address:**
+**Telephone:** 703-305-2060

+**Mailing address:**

 Food and Nutrition Administration